An ISO 9001-2015 Certified Company

 Online Property Registration

-in India: The Complete
+in India: The Complete 2026 Guide

 Buying a home is one of life's biggest financial milestones — but handing over the cheque doesn't make you the owner.
 Property registration is what makes your ownership legally real.
 Whether you are purchasing your first 1 BHK flat in Kalyan East or a spacious luxury apartment, navigating the sub-registrar's office can be daunting.
 This guide walks you through every step of India's online property registration process, including crucial 2026 updates on TDS, stamp duty, and the IGR Maharashtra portal.